juruen/rmapi/docs/tutorial-print-macosx.md

 # How to print directly to your ReMarkable on Mac

-This tuorial wil show you how to leverage `rmapi` and `Automator` to print directly to your ReMarkable tablet from your Mac.
+This tuorial wil show you how to leverage [rmapi](https://github.com/juruen/rmapi) and `Automator` to print directly to your ReMarkable tablet from your Mac using the Cloud API.

  This way you won't need to take the extra step of using the desktop app.

 You can see a demo of it [here](https://youtu.be/gOGTYI15VxY).